 Organizations in our fields

-Association for Slavic, East European, and Eurasian Studies is a nonprofit organization devoted to the advancement of knowledge about Russia, Central Eurasia, and Eastern and Central Europe.
+This nonprofit organization is devoted to the advancement of knowledge about Russia, Central Eurasia, and Eastern and Central Europe.
 This page now contains constantly updated postings on job openings, funding opportunities, and calls for papers.